techiescamp/jenkins-shared-library/README.md

 # jenkins-shared-library-framework

-A Framework for CI/CD using Jenkins shared library
+A Community Framework for CI/CD using Jenkins shared library

 You can clone this repo and start using it in your Jenkins Pipelines.